MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-revaluation.md

 ## <a name="wip-inventory-revaluation"></a>WIP Inventory Revaluation
 Revaluation of WIP inventory implies revaluing components that are registered as part of WIP inventory at the time of the revaluation.

 With this in mind, it is important to establish conventions as to when an item is considered part of the WIP inventory from a financial point of view.
-In [!INCLUDE[prod_short](includes/prod_short.md)], the following conventions exist:
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], the following conventions exist:

 -   A purchased component becomes part of the raw material inventory from the time of posting a purchase as invoiced.
--   A purchased/sub-assembled component becomes part of the WIP inventory from the time of posting its consumption in connection with a production order.
+-   A purchased/subassembled component becomes part of the WIP inventory from the time of posting its consumption in connection with a production order.
--   A purchased/sub-assembled component remains part of the WIP inventory until the time when a production order (manufactured item) is invoiced.
+-   A purchased/subassembled component remains part of the WIP inventory until the time when a production order (manufactured item) is invoiced.

 The way the valuation date for the value entry of consumption is set, follows the same rules as for non-WIP inventory.
-For more information, see [Determining Whether an Inventory Decrease is Affected by Revaluation](design-details-revaluation.md#determining-whether-an-inventory-decrease-is-affected-by-revaluation).
+For more information, see the “Determining if an Inventory Decrease Is Affected by Revaluation” section in this topic.

 WIP inventory can be revalued as long as the revaluation date is not later than the posting date of the corresponding item ledger entries of type Consumption and as long as the corresponding production order has not been invoiced yet.